-Parade is Saturday, December 2, 2017 beginning at 2 p.m.
+The Halls Christmas Parade is Saturday, December 2 2017 beginning at 2 p.m.
 Lineup starts at 12:30 p.m. at Halls High School.
 For questions contact Travis Woody at the Halls Food City or at 688smgr@ foodcity.com.

 The Powell Annual Christmas Parade will be Saturday, December 2, 2017 at 5 p.m.
-The parade route begins at Powell Plaza and travels to Powell High School, Participants must be present and registered by 4:15.
+The parade route begins at Powell Plaza and travels to Powell High School.
+Participants must. be present and registered by 4:15.
 If you want your float judged for "Best in Show", you must register float to participate.
-Registration cost is \$5 ansita members assist in cutting the ribbon to officially open the new Forest Heights Pocket Park.
+Regising of a new park to be celebrated last Monday, as City officials cut the ribbon on the recently acquired and Park located at 411 Highland Hills crews Road.